AlgoBrother/trading_bot/README.md

 CLI-based input using argparse

-Structured code (client, orders, validation)

-Logging of requests and responses
+Logging of requests and responses available

-Error handling for invalid inputs and API failures
+Robust error handling for invalid inputs and API failures

 Auto price adjustment for LIMIT orders (optional enhancement)